heavyimage/resume.heavyimage.com/markdown/template.md

 2014-2019
 :	**Senior Pipeline Technical Director**, [Framestore](https://www.framestore.com/) (New York, London)

 After working as a VFX artist, made the transition to Pipeline/2D Technical Director (TD).
-A Technical Directors is **development and operations** role involving writing code and managing the infrastructure that supports production.
+A Technical Directors is a **development and operations** role involving writing code and managing the infrastructure that supports production.

 Hired by Framestore for my combination of programming skill and experience as a compositor to be the point person for the 2D aspects of their new Integrated Advertising pipeline.